Secret Places of Central Park: The Walking Tour

 - Watch for “invaders” atop the high fortresses from the Revolutionary War and the War of 1812.

-- Tread the same ground that General George Washington rode to triumphantly retake New York City.
+- Tread the same ground that General George Washington rode when he triumphantly reoccupied New York City.

 - Find peace and tranquility along the beautiful Loch and waterfalls of the captivating Ravine.

-This is a rare tour experience where you’ll learn historic facts and visit iconic locations within Central Park while gaining an even greater appreciation for what Frederick Law Olmsted, Calvert Vaux and park commissioner, Andrew Haswell Green accomplished more than 150 years ago.
+This is a rare tour experience where you’ll learn historical facts and visit iconic locations within Central Park.
+You will gain an even greater appreciation for what Frederick Law Olmsted, Calvert Vaux and park commissioner, Andrew Haswell Green accomplished more than 150 years ago.

-The tour is approximately 3.5 miles in distance and takes about 2.5 hours.
-You should be in good physical shape for the tour.
-There is uneven terrain, unpaved trails, rocks, some steep (but short) hills on dirt and mulch, uneven stairs and potentially slippery areas when wet.
-It is important that you dress appropriately and wear suitable shoes.
+The tour is approximately 3.5 miles and takes about 2.5 hours.
+You should be in good physical shape; there is uneven terrain, unpaved trails, rocks, some steep (but short) hills on dirt and mulch, uneven stairs and potentially slippery areas.
+It is essential that you dress appropriately and wear suitable shoes.

 The tour meets around 100th Street & Central Park West.
-Details will be sent once you register.
+The “Secrets of Central Park” tour details will be sent after you register.

 Best Central Park Walking Tour New York City